 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.

 Allied HealthOnline Allied Health Degrees are innovative degree completion programs.
-This is an "upside down" 2+2 degree completion program.
-This means that all allied health clinical concepts and training are attained at the Associate degree level (from a regionally-accredited program outside of Northern Arizona University [NAU]).
+This is an "upside down" 3+1 degree completion program.
+This means that all allied health clinical concepts and training are attained at the Associate degree level (students are able to transfer in up to 90 credits from a regionally-accredited program outside of Northern Arizona University [NAU]).
 More general health concepts are taught online through NAU to enhance allied health academic preparation at the Bachelor degree level.
 NAU does NOT offer any of these clinical disciplines but instead partners with students who have completed or are in the process of completing an allied health-related Associate degree from a regionally-accredited program.
 If you are a current or prior student at a regionally accredited community college in one of the designated Allied Health programs, you can...

 - earn your Bachelor's degree while continuing to work

 - Allied Health

 - Diagnostic Medical Imaging and Therapy - DMIT (Nuclear Medicine, Ultra Sound, Radiography or Radiation Therapy programs)